shulp2211/minnn/docs/source/reference_descriptions/correct.rst

 in the output file.
 Only barcodes with highest counts will be included; barcodes with low counts will be filtered out.
 This limit is the same for each group and calculated for each group separately.
 Reads that contain at least 1 filtered out barcode will not be included in the output.
-You can use :code:`--excluded-barcodes-output` argument if you want to write filtered out reads to the separate MIF file, or specify :code:`--max-unique-barcodes 0` to disable filtering barcodes by count completely.
+You can use :code:`--excluded-barcodes-output` argument if you want to write filtered out reads to the separate MIF file, or specify :code:`--max-unique-barcodes 0` to enable any amount of unique barcodes and disable this filtering feature.

+:code:`--min-count` argument allows to specify count threshold for barcodes directly.
+Barcodes with lower counts will be filtered out.
+Reads that contain at least 1 filtered out barcode will not be included in the output.

 Arguments :code:`--max-mismatches`, :code:`--max-indels` and :code:`--max-total-errors` specify how two barcodes can differ in the same cluster.
 Two barcodes for which at least one of these 3 restrictions is not met will never be